Contact us today and let's start a journey to a wonderful new home

-At Hebhomes we design under the principle of “fabric first”, meaning our highly insulated building envelopes minimise the amount of energy required to heat the house.
+At Hebhomes we design under the principle of “fabric first”, meaning our highly insulated building envelopes minimises the amount of energy required to heat the house.
 This allows them to achieve extremely high energy performance ratings.
 And we do this with the most sustainable of materials, timber.
 Our designs are offered in two structural timber systems.

 Structurally insulated panels from Hemsec have been the standard for Hebhomes for a number of years.
 Because the insulation is blown in to the panels it is fully bonded ensuring that there are no gaps.